vk07kiran/Ayurvedic-Intelligence/README.md

 - Start apache and mysql server through xampp
 - Create a database name userdb
 - Create Tables for Doctor and Patient

+### Note
+Until the last commit, it requires python 3.10 or less to run the project.